CANADIAN ROCKIES 10 Days

 DAY 1

-• Arrive at Calgary Airport and transfer to your hotel at Lake Louise, located inside Banff National Park. <directions>
+• Arrive at Calgary Airport, then transfer (~2 hrs) to your Lake Louise hotel in Banff National Park. <directions>

 • 🚗 Renting a car offers flexibility and convenience.

-• Banff is a world-class destination known for its majestic mountain scenery and year-round outdoor adventures and two stunning glacier-fed lakes.
+• Banff is a world-class destination known for its majestic mountain scenery, outdoor adventures, and two stunning glacier-fed lakes.

-• Lake Louise is world-renowned for its stunning turquoise waters, fed by glacial melt and framed by towering mountains.
+• 🚣 Lake Louise is recognized for its stunning turquoise waters, fed by glacial melt and framed by towering mountains.

 • Vivid Water: The lake’s bright color contrasts beautifully with its alpine surroundings.